gear-foundation/academy/docs/14-async-communication/implementation.md

 }
 ```

-When upgrading the logic contract, there may be changes to the enum `Operation`, which means the payload structure may also change.
+When upgrading the logic contract, there may be changes to the enum `Operation`, meaning the payload structure may also change.
 As a result, the master contract does not know the specific type of payload structure and instead sends it as a byte array (`Vec<u8>`).

 The logic contract sends only one message to the storage contract during the message `Mint`, `Burn` or `Transfer` between accounts in the same storage.

 Upon receiving the message, the logic contract decodes the payload from a byte array into the expected enum `Operation`.
-This allows the logic contract to process the message based on the specific operation type (`Mint`, `Burn`, or `Transfer`)
+This allows the logic contract to process the message based on the specific operation type (`Mint`, `Burn` or `Transfer`)

 ![FT Contracts Messages](/img/14/ft-contracts-messages.png)